urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

         ObjectOutputStream
           Converts java objects into a stream of bytes (used to serialize) DataOutputStream
-          Converts primitive data types into a bytestream Character streams
+          Converts primitive data types into a bytes stream Character streams
     Read character by character, so is useful to process text files Character size is typically 16 bits